-non-emissions-based metric; specifically, climate risk using the "Slow Transition" test based on the PRA stress tests, and the Trustee's portfolio alignment metric, SBTi Alignment.
-The Trustee will review the appropriateness of selected scenarios, metrics and targets on an ongoing basis as industry-consensus on relevant methodologies evolves.
+The Trustee will review the appropriateness of selected scenarios, metrics, and targets on an ongoing basis as industry-consensus on relevant methodologies evolves.

 Given the Fund's relatively short time horizon to its investment objective, the Trustee is currently prioritising management of climate transition risks over physical risks, as it is judged that these pose the biggest potential for financial loss to the Fund in the short/medium term.
-However, it is recognised the Fund's time horizon could change, and/or the physical effects of climate change could be felt sooner than expected Thus, the Trustee keeps both transition and physical climate-related risks under regular review.
-Currently, this is achieved through the PRA climate stress tests: "Fast Transition" (transition-related risks maximised), "Slow Transition" (combination of transition and physical risk), and "No Transition" (physical risks maximised).
-The Trustee will consider replacing these stress tests in future as data quality and industry best practice improves.
+However, it is recognised the Fund's time horizon could change, and/or the physical effects of climate change could be felt sooner than expected.
+Thus, the Trustee keeps both transition and physical climate-related risks under regular review, including identifying any new and emerging risks.
+This is achieved by monitoring the output of asset-side climate scenario analysis on a quarterly basis, with relevant topics for discussion also being raised by the Fund's investment consultant.